Info

 Drink and Food

-The Festival will feature 120 real ales, 20 key-keg beers and 50 ciders and perries
+The Festival will feature 102 real ales, 16 keg beers and 40 ciders and perries

 Beer and cider in the marquee is obtained using refundable tokens which can be purchased on entry, and additional tokens can be bought at the CAMRA shop or the entry desk.